 Advanced Computing for Materials Design

-Speakers and Report Title/Summary
+Speakers and Abstracts

-We are honored to have a distinguished lineup of speakers who are at the forefront of their respective fields,More details about the Plenary/Invited speakers’ bio and abstract can be found at “https://dctmd2024.scievent.com/speaker.html”.
+We are honored to have a distinguished lineup of speakers who are at the forefront of their respective fields.
+More details about the Plenary/Invited speakers’ bios and abstracts can be found at “https://dctmd2024.scievent.com/speaker.html”.

 Call for Abstract